|Nutrition Facts (per serving)|

 Pre heat oven to 400 F. In a saucepan, melt butter over medium-low heat.

-Whisk milk into flour/butter mixture and bring to boil, stirring.
+Whisk the milk into the flour/butter mixture and bring it to boil, stirring.
 The sauce will thicken slightly.

 Whisk 2 eggs into mixture and cook, stirring, for 1 to 2 minutes more or until sauce has thickened.

 Add grated cheese and Parmesan and stir until melted.
 Remove from heat and add cayenne pepper and salt to taste.

 Place a piece of ham in the center of each rectangle that has been brushed with the egg yolk mixture.
 There should be an edge of dough all around the ham.
 Top ham the ham with 2 tablespoons of the cheese mixture.